ChrisKeefe/dev-docs/source/plugin-object.rst

 Overview
 --------
-There are several high-level steps to creating a QIIME 2 plugin:
+There are several high-level requirements for creating a QIIME 2 plugin:

-1. A QIIME 2 plugin must define one or more Python 3 functions that will be accessible through QIIME.
+1. Plugins must define one or more Python 3 functions accessible through QIIME 2.
-2. The plugin must be a Python 3 package that can be installed with ``setuptools``.
+2. Plugins must be Python 3 packages that can be installed with ``setuptools``.
-3. The plugin must then instantiate a ``qiime2.plugin.Plugin`` object and define some information including the name of the plugin and its URL.
+3. Plugins must instantiate a ``qiime2.plugin.Plugin`` object and define some information including the name of the plugin and its URL.
 In the plugin package’s ``setup.py`` file, this instance will be defined as an `entry point`.
-4. The plugin must then register its functions as QIIME 2 :doc:`Actions <actions/index>`, which will be accessible to users through any of the QIIME 2 interfaces.
+4. Plugins must then register their functions as QIIME 2 :doc:`Actions <actions/index>`, which are accessible to users through any of the QIIME 2 interfaces.
-5. Optionally, the plugin should be distributed through `Anaconda`_, as that will simplify its installation for QIIME 2 users (since that is the supported mechanism for installing QIIME 2).
+5. Optionally, plugins should be distributed through `Anaconda`_.
+This will simplify installation for QIIME 2 users (since Anaconda is the supported mechanism for installing QIIME 2).

 These steps are covered in detail below.